xdth/worldwines/README.md

 ## Tech

-C++ for the rest backend, React JS for the front-end, SQLite for the database and shell script for DB seeding.
+C++ for the rest backend, React JS for the front-end and SQLite for the database.

 ### API